Skip to main content

 The Impact

-The updated Parks website significantly enhances the park-finding experience for all visitors, offering easy navigation, accessibility for assistive technologies, and comprehensive park information.
-Trained in a human-centered approach, park staff use a user-friendly Content Management System (CMS) for efficient updates, ensuring current and relevant information.
+The updated website makes it much simpler for visitors to find parks, with easy navigation, accessibility for assistive technologies, and complete park information.
+Trained in a human-centered approach, park staff have a user-friendly content management system (CMS) for efficient updates, ensuring current and relevant information.

-• Effortless park searches based on location, features, and amenities.
+• Easy park searches based on location, features, and amenities

-• Accessibility improvements such as screen readers, screen magnification, speech recognition software, or keyboard and trackball mouses
+• Accessibility for screen readers, screen magnification, speech recognition software, and keyboard and trackball mouses

-• Details for a safe and informed park visit.
+• Details for safe and informed park visits

-Through comprehensive usability studies, the website's taxonomy, particularly the prominent "Find a Park" feature, has been shaped to allow visitors to locate parks based on specific needs, such as pet-friendly, available drinking water, accessible restrooms, and more.
-This approach enhances the experience for a wide range of park visitors, ensuring the website continues to meet diverse requirements.
+Through comprehensive usability studies and changes to the website's taxonomy, visitors can now find parks based on specific needs.
+For example, they can use the prominent "Find a Park" feature to search for parks that are pet-friendly, have available drinking water, offer accessible restrooms, and more.
+This approach improves the experience for many park visitors, ensuring the website continues to meet diverse requirements.

 Further Reading